James-Brainard/svg-logo-creator/README.md

 Run this application by invoking node index.js in the terminal.
 Begin by answering the prompts presented to you.
 Once finished a new 'Logo.svg' will be generated that you can now view in live server or in the browser.

+## Credits

+Use of the svg version and xmlns please refer to https://www.w3.org/2000/svg

+## License

+GNU v3 please refer to the license file in the repo.

+## Technologies

+Javascript
+Node.js
+OOP

+## Link to Walkthrough Video